JustinGOSSES/repo_data_experiment/README.md

 # repo_data_experiment
-An experiment for grabbing repository data
+An experiment for grabbing repository data in preparation for analysis of the type of open source repositories an organization has under it.

 ## Summary

-This work is motivated by the idea that a lot of understanding of open source presence and activity is prevented by the need to manually read so many repositories. s
+This work is motivated by the idea that a lot of understanding of open source presence and activity is prevented by the need to manually read so many repositories.

 ### Context